raymondji/commitstack/README.md

 - If you need Gitlab support only, the two options I'm aware of are the `glab stack` CLI command and commitstack.
 The user experience is pretty different between them, so see which one suits your preferences more.
 - If you use another Git hosting platform, commitstack is designed to (hopefully) be easily extensible for additional hosting platforms.

-The second reason is that if you already know how to stack branches using just Git (e.g. with `git rebase --update-refs`), commitstack should be easy to learn and integrate into your mental model.
+The second reason is that if you already know how to stack branches using just Git (e.g. with `git rebase --update-refs`), commitstack should be easy to learn and integrate into your workflow.
 It's designed to lean on existing Git concepts/functionality as much as possible, while automating many of the cumbersome parts.

 ## Installation